[ Printer Friendly Version ] [ Report Abuse ]

 The two of them walked from the Burrow, to get out of the Non-Disapparation zone, in silence.
 It was getting darker outside, and the air was thick and muggy, as if a thunderstorm was lurking around the corner.
 Hermione sped up, and Ron did the same; neither one of them wanted to still be there once it started to rain.

 Since they were walking in silence, Ron had a lot of time to collect his thoughts.
 Fearing that the whole thing with Malfoy earlier that week had upset Hermione more than she wanted him to know, he had decided that he had to get her to talk about it.
-Each time he had tried to, however, Hermione had simply cut him off, hissed at him, or quickly change the subject.
-But his previous failed attempts didn’t stop Ron from giving it another try when they returned to their flat that night; hence, instead of going straight to bed, which what was he felt like doing, he followed Hermione into the kitchen, where she immediately began cleaning the dishes that he had left in the sink that same morning.
+Each time he had tried to, however, Hermione had simply cut him off, hissed at him, or quickly changed the subject.
+But his previous failed attempts didn’t stop Ron from giving it another try when they returned to their flat that night; hence, instead of going straight to bed, which was what he felt like doing, he followed Hermione into the kitchen, where she immediately began cleaning the dishes that he had left in the sink that same morning.

 “I can do that,” Ron offered.